maxdug/maxdug.github.io/historyrun/index.md

 * Two we are exceptionaly known for are Little Egypt and greek population
 * Two waves of greek immigration - early 1900s - major wave in 1960s after WWII after right wing military takes over Greece.
 Largest greek city outside of Greece and Cyprus.
 * Queens is the most diverse county in the entire country /  the world

+## Mount Sinai Queens
+Originally founded as Astoria Hospital in 1892 originally located on Astoria Boulevard
+1896, a gala opening heralded Astoria Hospital’s new Tudor Building on Crescent Street between 30th Avenue and 30th Road, with sweeping views of Manhattan
+Two years after moving to its new location, the hospital was forced to close due to the lack of city funding Then Marie Daly and John F. Daly bought the hospital and opened Daly’s Astoria Sanatorium in 1925 as a maternity hospital and a place where patients could recuperate from long illnesses
+A group of physicians purchased the hospital in 1949 and changed its name to Astoria General Hospital.

+## Astoria Center of Israel
+Founded in 1926, this synagogue is a significant cultural and religious site in the neighborhood.

 ## Newtown Ave
 Named for the town it runs to; Newtown, a former division of Queens County, is now roughly the neighborhoods of Elmhurst, Middle Village, Maspeth and Glendale.
 An old road that originally served as an Indian trail and became a main route to early settler William Hallett’s farm in the mid-17th century.
 It was colloquially called Hellgate Ferry Road.